djhmateer/djhmateer.github.io/_posts/2024-03-22-office scripts in excel.md

 Office Scripts showing dev envionment with console log.
 Also Production 'button' to kick off the script.
 Writes output to cells.
 Also production writes to a log.

+They are cross spreadsheet - notice This workbook.

 Office Scripts are designed for secure, cross platform, cloud-based solutions. [ref](https://learn.microsoft.com/en-us/office/dev/scripts/resources/vba-differences?view=office-scripts)

+[https://stackoverflow.com/questions/71935936/office-scripts-vs-script-lab](https://stackoverflow.com/questions/71935936/office-scripts-vs-script-lab) Office Scripts vs Script Lab.
+Office Scripts is only for Excel and is a simplifed API actually built on top of Office.js which is what Script lab runs.
+Script Lab runs Office.js which has APIs for Word, OneNote etc..

+Can't see any samples for Script Lab running on Excel online.
+It feels more like a add on for the Desktop and has CSS and UI parts to make it render.

 ## Code